CAT 2025 Preparation Tips for Non Engineering Students: Check Study Plan & Strategy

 DILR

-• Building problem-solving skills by solving a sudoku puzzle each day.
+• Building problem-solving skills by solving a Sudoku puzzle each day.
 Make resolving puzzles a hobby so that you can attempt to solve any puzzle you come across.

 • Select the DILR sets from last year's papers and complete them without the help of a timer.
 Spend enough time exploring the questions and attempting them in several ways rather than immediately verifying the answers.
 It's crucial to comprehend the question's objectives and how to deduce them from the available data.